ajdagokcen/madlyambiguous-repo/NOTES.md

 ### Advanced Mode

 Advanced mode will require python 2.7 and the gensim package in order to use word2vec embeddings.

+It will also require NLTK and punkt models for tokenization.
+These can be downloaded via the GUI by running nltk.download() from IDLE.
+Alternatively, the file tokenizers/punkt/english.pickle can be copied to /usr/share/nltk_data or /usr/local/share/etc.

 The README will need to be updated with revised instructions for installing and running the system.

 ### The iOS Issue